kubearc/Final-test-for-Basic/excel-exam.md

 - Bold the header row
 - Add borders around the table
 - Use light fill color for headers
 - Format the “Amount” column as Currency
+- Add a data validation of list in category.

 ---